 - 1. Connect any port on the switch to a LAN port on a router that is connected to the Internet. - 2.
-On the switch, connect your devices to the lowest number ports, starting with port 1. - If you connect an Access Point to the switch, you must use a power adapter.
+On the switch, connect your devices to the Ethernet ports.

+If you connect an Access Point to the switch, you must use a power adapter.
 The switch does not provide Power over Ethernet (PoE). - 3.
-Connect the power adapter to the switch and plug the power adapter into an electrical outlet. - The power LED lights, and the port LEDs for connected devices light.
+Connect the power adapter to the switch and plug the power adapter into an electrical outlet.

+The power LED lights, and the port LEDs for connected devices light.